AusLuke/Covid-Illinois/readme.md

 Andrew Macatangay

 # Challenge
-We will be developing a database that tracks and displays covid-19 cases and deaths.
+A database that tracks and displays covid-19 cases and deaths specific to the Chicago/Illinois area.
-We have not yet decided the scope of this project (national/local emphasis), but I think one specific to the Chicago/Illinois area will be more helpful and useful.
 We chose this topic because it is a big concern for everyone's health and well-being right now

 # Database description